So glad you found us! We’re here six days a week, sharing practice, breathwork, and yoga philosophy. Let’s get to know each other.

 I've been teaching Ashtanga yoga for 15+ years.

 During her naps, I practiced Ashtanga Yoga on the linoleum floor of our small apartment.
 Those times were moments of calm and predictability.
-“Inhale, reach, it’s gonna be okay, exhale, fold, you’re alright.”
+“Inhale, you’re alright.
+Exhale, it’s gonna be okay.”
 Since then, Ashtanga Yoga has been my daily practice.
 And once you get consistent, you start to see results… like better breathing and feeling at ease in your own skin.
 And then you wanna keep going!

 Since completing my Yoga Teacher Training at Ashtanga Yoga Montreal in 2008, I’ve taught in Mysore rooms in New Zealand and the U.S., and attended workshops and trainings with numerous teachers.
 I know the ins and outs of the practice and how to tailor it to your body.